-For the past couple of years, I've been managing a team of engineers, working on interesting fulfilment optimization problems, implementing machine learning algorithms, and poking at big data.
+For the past few years, I've been managing a team of engineers, working on interesting optimization problems, implementing ML algorithms, and poking at big data.

 Half a century ago, the pioneers of chaos theory discovered that the “butterfly effect” makes long-term prediction impossible.
-That was before machine learning became a commodity in solving difficult engineering problems.
-In this website, I share my experimentation with machine learning models for a chaotic dynamical system.
-It is designed with practicality in-mind, ie more importance is given to to computational techniques and understanding than to laying out the theoretical framework.
+That was before ML became a commodity in solving difficult engineering problems.
+In this website, I share my experimentation with ML using time-series data collected from dynamical systems that chaotic behavior.
+All work is done with a hacker's approach, i.e. more importance is given to delivering results (computational techniques) than to laying out the theoretical framework.

-Anyone interested in learning more about chaos, complexity, and machine learning.
+Anyone interested in learning more about chaos, complexity, and ML.
 That being said, there are some prerequisites: I assume you know Python and you also have basic knowledge of chaos and nonlinear dynamics.
-If you don't I recommend the following books to get you started:
+If you don't, I recommend the following books to get you started: